 The increasing number of partnerships generates both opportunities as well as risks.

 The diesel issue gives rise to its own risks for the Volkswagen Group and also has an impact on existing risks.
 These are described under the respective risk category.

 We use competitive and environmental analyses and market studies to identify not only risks but also opportunities with a positive impact on the design of our products, the efficiency with which they are produced, their success in the market and our cost structure.
 Where they can be assessed, risks and opportunities that we expect to occur are already reflected in our medium-term planning and our forecast.
 The following therefore reports on internal and external developments as risks and opportunities that may result in a negative or positive deviation from our forecast.

 Risks from the diesel issue

-The Volkswagen Group has recognized provisions arising from the diesel issue, in particular for the upcoming service campaigns, recalls and customer-related measures as well as for legal risks, but also for residual value risks.
+The Volkswagen Group has recognized provisions arising from the diesel issue, in particular for the service measures, recalls and customer-related measures as well as for legal risks, but also for residual value risks.

-Due to existing estimation risks particularly from legal risks, criminal and administrative proceedings, higher expenses for technical solutions, lower market prices, repurchase obligations and customer-related measures, further significant financial liabilities may emerge.
+Further significant financial liabilities may emerge due to existing estimation risks particularly from legal risks, such as criminal, administrative and civil proceedings, technical solutions, lower market prices, repurchase obligations and customer-related measures.

 Demand may decrease – possibly exacerbated by a loss of reputation or insufficient communication.
 Other potential consequences include lower margins in the new and used car businesses and a temporary increase in funds tied up in working capital.